emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

 merging procedures" [GDR_2014-01-09]_ with Gareth Rees' email containing the working steps for git / GitHub merges, "Re: Possible MPS Help" [GDR_2020-09-03]_ .

-The document is still draft.
-Some of the questions that need resolving are noted in square brackets.

 2. Pre-merge checklist